Arborist: Qualifications

 Arborists gain qualifications to practice arboriculture in a variety of ways and some arborists are more qualified than others.
 Experience working safely and effectively in and around trees is essential.
-Arborists tend to specialize in one or more disciplines of arboriculture, such as diagnosis and treatment of pests, diseases and nutritional deficiencies in trees, climbing and pruning, cabling and lightning protection, or perhaps consultation and report writing.
-All these disciplines are related and some arborists are very well experienced in all areas of tree work, but not all arborists have the training or experience to properly practice every discipline.
+Arborists tend to specialize in one or more disciplines of arboriculture, such as diagnosis and treatment of pests, diseases and nutritional deficiencies in trees, climbing and pruning, cabling and lightning protection, or consultation and report writing.
+All these disciplines are related to one another and some arborists are very well experienced in all areas of tree work, however not all arborists have the training or experience to properly practice every discipline.

 Arborists choose to pursue formal certification, which is available in some countries and varies somewhat by location.
-An arborist who holds certification in one or more disciplines may be expected to participate in rigorous continuing education requirements to ensure continuous improvement of skills and techniques.
+An arborist who holds certification in one or more disciplines may be expected to participate in rigorous continuing education requirements to ensure constant improvement of skills and techniques.

 In Australia, arboricultural education and training are streamlined countrywide through a multi-disciplinary vocational education, training, and qualification authority called the Australian Qualifications Framework, which offers varying levels of professional qualification.
-Government institutions including Technical and Further Education TAFE offer Certificate III or a diploma in arboriculture as well as some universities.
-There are also many private institutions covering similar educational framework in each state Recognition of prior learning is also an option for practicing arborists with 10 or more years of experience with no prior formal training.
+Government institutions including Technical and Further Education (TAFE) offer Certificate III or a diploma in arboriculture as well as some universities.
+There are also many private institutions covering similar educational framework in each state.
+Recognition of prior learning is also an option for practicing arborists with 10 or more years of experience with no prior formal training.
 It allows them to be assessed and fast track their certification.

 In France, a qualified arborist must hold a Management of Ornamental Trees certificate, and a qualified arborist climber must hold a Pruning and Care of Trees certificate; both delivered by the French Ministry of Agriculture.

 In the UK, an arborist can gain qualifications up to and including a master's degree.
 College-based courses include further education qualifications, such as national certificate, national diploma, while higher education courses in arboriculture include foundation degree, bachelor's degree and master's degree.

 In the US, a Certified Arborist (CA) is a professional who has over three years of documented and verified experience and has passed a rigorous written test from the International Society of Arboriculture.
 Other designations include Municipal Specialist, Utility Specialist and Board Certified Master Arborist (BCMA).
-The USA and Canada also have college-based training which if passed will give the certificate of Qualified Arborist.
+The USA and Canada additionally have college-based training which, if passed, will give the certificate of Qualified Arborist.
 The Qualified Arborist can then be used to offset partial experience towards the Certified Arborist.

-Tree Risk Assessment Qualified credential (TRAQ) designed by the International Society of Arboriculture was launched in 2013.
+Tree Risk Assessment Qualified credential (TRAQ), designed by the International Society of Arboriculture, was launched in 2013.
 At that time people holding the TRACE credential were transferred over to the TRAQ credential.

 In Canada, there are provincially governed apprenticeship programs that allow arborists' to work near power lines upon completion.
-These apprenticeship program have to meet the provincial regulations (for example in BC WorkSafeBC G19.30), and individuals must ensure they meet the requirements of the owner of the power system.
+These apprenticeship programs must meet the provincial reregulations (For example, in B.C. they must meet WorkSafeBC G19.30), and individuals must ensure they meet the requirements of the owner of the power system.